Sample Physical and Life Sciences Abstract

 The relationship between habitat use by voles (Rodentia: Microtus) and the density of vegetative cover was studied to determine if voles select forage areas at the microhabitat level.
 Using live traps, I trapped, powdered, and released voles at 10 sites.
 At each trap site, I analyzed the type and height of the vegetation in the immediate area.
 Using a black light, I followed the trails left by powdered voles through the vegetation.
 I mapped the trails using a compass to ascertain the tortuosity or amount the trail twisted and turned, and visually checked the trails to determine the obstruction of the movement path by vegetation.
 I also checked vegetative obstruction on 4 random paths near the actual trail, to compare the cover on the trail with other nearby alternative pathways.
 There was not a statistically significant difference between the amount of cover on a vole trail and the cover off to the sides of the trail when completely covered; there was a significant difference between on and off the trail when the path was completely open.
 These results indicate that voles are selectively avoiding bare areas, while not choosing among dense patches at a fine microhabitat scale.

-Sample Social Science Abstract
+Sample Social Sciences Abstract

 Sample Humanities Abstract